microsoft/CNTK/bindings/python/doc/gettingstarted.rst

     array(29.0, dtype=float32)

 In the above example we are first setting up two input variables with shape ``(1, 2)``.
 We then setup a ``squared_error`` node with those two variables as inputs.
-Within the ``eval()`` method we can setup the mapping of the data for those two variables.
+Within the ``eval()`` method we can setup the input-mapping of the data for those two variables.
 In this case we pass in two numpy arrays.
 The squared error is then of course ``(2-4)**2 + (1-6)**2 = 29``.

 Overview and first run